Adity-star/LangChainMastery/README.md

 [LangChain](https://www.langchain.com/) is a powerful framework designed to simplify the development of applications using large language models (LLMs).
 It provides tools to chain together components like models, memory, agents, tools, and data sources into powerful AI-driven applications.

 ---
+## 🔗 Related Projects
+Explore more of my work:

+-  [GenAI-Learnings](https://github.com/Adity-star/GenAI-Learnings): A deep dive into Generative AI concepts, tools, and projects.
+-  [MCP-YFinance-Server](https://github.com/Adity-star/mcp-yfinance-server): A backend service for financial analytics and modeling.
+-  [Reinforcement-Learning](https://github.com/Adity-star/Reinforcement-Learning): Hands-on experiments and theory in Reinforcement Learning.
+- [Complete Data Science](https://github.com/Adity-star/Complete-DataScience-Guide/tree/main): A deep dive into Data Science AI concepts, tools, and projects and all the material for learning and interview preparation.
+-  [CompleteRAG](https://github.com/Adity-star/CompleteRAG): End-to-end implementation of Retrieval-Augmented Generation (RAG) systems.

+---

 # ⚙️ LangChain Components